 - Equipment Required: At a minimum, forklifts, concrete trucks and smaller crew trucks. - Materials brought on site: a pre-fabricated building structure.
 The only chemicals required for this phase are oils, gasoline, and grease used to operate construction equipment.
-Fuel-handling will be conducted in compliance with the mitigation measures outlined below in Section 3. - Timing: This will preferentially be completed in late spring or summer to take advantage of typically drier weather.
-If necessary, this activity can be completed in the spring or fall, depending on weather conditions. - Material generated: Some packing material waste will be generated.
-The recyclable material will be separated from the non-recyclable material on site.
-Both streams of waste will be removed by a licensed sub-contractor.
+Fuel handling will be conducted in compliance with the mitigation measures outlined in Section 3. - Timing: This will preferentially be completed in late spring or summer to take advantage of typically drier weather.
+If necessary, this activity can be completed in the spring or fall, depending on weather conditions.